 “Gimmerton chapel bells were still ringing; and the full, mellow flow of the beck in the valley came soothingly on the ear.
 It was a sweet substitute for the yet absent murmur of the summer foliage, which drowned that music about the Grange when the trees were in leaf.”

-The foils in the settings also help in the development of the foils in the characters i.e. the people from Wuthering Heights are unsophisticated and thus are foils to those from Thrushcross Grange who have a refined disposition.
+The foils in these settings also help in the development of the foils in the characters, as the people from Wuthering Heights are unsophisticated, and are foils to those from Thrushcross Grange, who have a refined disposition.

 “Man is not truly one, but truly two.”

 He means that the human soul is a mixture of evil and good.
 In other words, every man’s foil exists in himself.
 Hyde is the manifestation of the evil that existed in otherwise honorable Dr. Jekyll.
 Being a respectable Victorian gentleman, Jekyll can never fulfill his evil desires.
-Therefore, he separates his “evil-self” and gave him a separate identity and thus invents his own foil.
+Therefore, he separates his “evil-self,” giving him a separate identity, and thus invents his own foil.

 Function of Foil

-In fiction, a foil is important in the development of characters.
-The comparison of the contrasting traits of the characters helps the readers to not only understand their personalities but also to comprehend the importance of their roles in a work of literature.
+In fiction, a foil is important in the development of the story’s characters.
+The comparison of the contrasting traits of the characters helps the readers to not only understand their personalities, but also to comprehend the importance of their roles in a work of literature.